HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 <bar chart of 02_018h>

 ### @supports & @import
-CSS @supports is a way for CSS to check whether or not something is supported before employing it's usage.
+CSS @supports is a way for the browser to check whether a particular property is supported or not and pass that support scenario to CSS for developer handling.

 <bar chart of 02_02f>